jsdf/flux-coffee/implementing-flux-in-coffeescript.md

 # Implementing Flux in CoffeeScript

-The starting point for this code was the React TodoMVC example, and it has been adapted to take advantage of some of CoffeeScript's metaprogramming and DSL sugar.
+The starting point for this code was the Flux TodoMVC example, from which it has been adapted, taking advantage of some of CoffeeScript's metaprogramming/DSL sugar.

 ## [dispatcher.coffee](dispatcher.coffee)